aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 ------------------------------

 Hardware description languages usually have special support for binary data types of arbitrary width.
-Before writing Virgule, my first impulse was to create a Racket module that would provide data types and operations in the spirit of VHDL packages `std_logic_1164` and `numeric_std`.
+Before writing Vermicel, my first impulse was to create a Racket module that would provide data types and operations in the spirit of VHDL packages `std_logic_1164` and `numeric_std`.